archieDeveloper/vector2d-extended/README.md

     .add(vec2);
 ```

-Set the length of the vector:
+Or set the length of the vector:

 ```javascript
 var vec1, vec2, newLength;